 United Way Donation Boxes

-What is a donation box?
+What is a community support box?

 Over the past several months the United Way of Greater Nashua has been working with local merchants to place donation collection boxes on the counters of many of the stores you visit every day.
 In the next several weeks we are expanding this effort and you will begin to see donation boxes for the United Way in a growing number of stores and businesses throughout our community.